 - Gradual completion of relationship fetches

-- Inspect associations between policies, users, roles, and managed policies
+- Inspecting associations between policies, users, roles, and managed policies

-- Explore network-level relationships between subnets, ACLs, and routes
+- Viewing network-level relationships between subnets, ACLs, and routes

-- Visually debug unexpected resource or identity relationships
+- Visually debugging unexpected resource or identity relationships

-- Understand how custom ingestion data connects to cloud or identity systems
+- Understanding how custom ingestion data connects to cloud or identity systems

 What’s Next

-- Queries Write and execute Cypher queries to search and analyze the graph programmatically.
+- Queries Write and execute Cypher queries for advanced programmatic analysis and SDK/API integration.

-- Data Sources Review the integrations feeding the graph, verify ingestion, and add new sources.
+- Data Ingestion Review the ingestion sources feeding the graph, verify sync status, and add new sources.